Image Slider

 Hokkaido’s ski resorts are world-renowned for their perfect powder snow, thanks to Siberian winds sweeping over the Sea of Japan.
 This dry, fluffy snow results in 14-20 meters of annual snowfall in major ski areas.

-If you’re new to skiing, we recommend hitting the slopes in December before Christmas to avoid crowds and enjoy lower accommodation prices, with resorts like Niseko, Furano and Rusutsu opening mid-December.
+If you’re new to skiing, we recommend hitting the slopes in December before Christmas to avoid crowds and enjoy lower hotel prices, with resorts like Niseko, Furano and Rusutsu opening mid-December.

-For pros who are more particular about the quality of the snow, January and February are the peak months for Niseko, where the best powder awaits.
+For pros who are more particular about snow quality, January and February are the peak months for Niseko, where the best powder awaits.

 2. Hot spring at an onsen town